Training Dynamics Impact Post-Training Quantization Robustness: Interventions on the training dynamics

 Therefore, we pretrain a 160M-parameter transformer on 100B tokens with a constant learning rate and compare \looseness -1 LAtest Weight Averaging (LAWA) \citep{kaddour_stop_2022} against several intermediate learning rate cooldowns, with averaging configuration described in Appendix~\ref{appendix:replicability}.
 As observed in prior work \citep{ajroldi2025when}, in the full-precision setting (Figure~\ref{fig:wa_bloss}), LAWA yields better checkpoints than constant learning rate but does not reach the performance of intermediate cooldowns.
 In contrast, for 3-bit quantized models (Figure~\ref{fig:wa_qloss}), we find that checkpoints obtained through weight averaging \textit{can match or even surpass} the performance of those trained with learning rate decay.

 \looseness -1 Finally, we apply the same technique to training trajectories of open-source models.
-Firstly, we consider OLMo-1B~\citep{Groeneveld2023OLMo} averaging checkpoints during training and using LAWA as aggregation scheme (\cref{fig:wa_olmo1}), averaging the last $10$ checkpoints.
-Secondly, for OLMo2-1B and -7B \citep{olmo_2_2025} we aggregate the checkpoints along the trajectories for each ingredient and we perform soup of these averages (\cref{fig:wa_olmo2_1} and \cref{fig:wa_olmo2_7}).
-Despite the lack of control over checkpoint saving frequency, the averaged models improve upon the final one, performing better both in full-precision and after quantization, confirming averaging as a promising direction to improve PTQ robustness (results for 3-bit quantization in Appendix \ref{A:additional}).
+Specifically, we consider OLMo-1B~\citep{Groeneveld2023OLMo}, averaging checkpoints during training and using LAWA as aggregation scheme (\cref{fig:wa_olmo1}).
+Despite the lack of control over checkpoint saving frequency, the averaged model still improves upon the final one, performing better both in full-precision and after quantization, confirming averaging as a promising direction to improve PTQ robustness.